dustymabe/dustymabe.com/content/post/2017-08-03/fedmag-blog-post.md

 Connection to 192.168.121.217 closed.
 ```

-After reboot we can log in and see the status:
+After reboot the status looks like:

 ```nohighlight
 $ vagrant ssh